demisto/content/Packs/MongoDB/Integrations/MongoDBLog/README.md

 ---

 Writes log data to a MongoDB collection.
-This integration was integrated and tested with version xx of MongoDB Log
+This integration was integrated and tested with version v4.2.3 of MongoDB.

 The account user must have appropriate permissions -  ***root*** role to execute the API calls.